tjhickey724/discrete_math/notes/algorithmicAnalysis/generatingFunctions.md

 The key idea is to
 1. convert the recurrence equations into an equation on the Generating Function for the series and then
-2. to use standard techniques to find the form of the answer, with unspecified variables a,b,c,... and finally
+2. to use standard techniques to find the form of the answer, with unspecified variables a,b,c,...
-3. use "polynomial fitting" to generate linear equations for those variables which we can solve using linear algebra techniques such as variable elimination
+3. use "polynomial fitting" to generate linear equations for those variables which we can solve using linear algebra techniques such as variable elimination, and finally
+4. prove that the closed form is correct using induction.

 ## Example 0 - converting divide-and-conquer recursions to inhomogeneous linear recurrences
 We'll illustrate this with an example.
 Let's look at the formula that arises from an algorithm for multiplying